Imagine if you could have someone else go to work and send you the paycheck.

 Wouldn’t that be great?

 How about instead of just one person, there was a whole gaggle of people working for you?
-In all industries, in all parts of the world, pooling their own individual knowledge and talents just to make enough money to fund your lifetime of expenses?
+In all industries, in all parts of the world, pooling their knowledge and talents just to make enough money to fund your lifetime of expenses?

 Wouldn’t that be just dandy?